p2mate/mch2022-rust-app/README.md

 Limitations
 -----------

-+ These instructions use the esp-idf as provided by Espressiv so you won't have access to the components added by the badge team.
++ These instructions use the esp-idf as provided by Espressif so you won't have access to the components added by the badge team.
 It's probably possible to use their version, but I have not tried this.